 It has the same big drawback as the higher-end Hisense, namely a narrow viewing angle, so it's not optimal for a wide seating arrangement.
 But it still supports both HDR10+ and Dolby Vision HDR, has very good image processing, and passes through advanced DTS audio formats.
 It's a fantastic choice for gamers with its excellent response time and superbly low input lag, offering an extremely responsive gaming experience overall.
 And just like the higher-end Hisense, it has two HDMI 2.1 bandwidth ports, each capable of up to 4k @ 144Hz, alongside full VRR and Auto Low Latency Mode (ALLM) support.

 Dec 18, 2023: The better LG B3 OLED replaced the Hisense U8K as the 'Best Mid-Range TV Under $2,000', but the Hisense U8K is now the pick in the new 'Best Budget Mid-Range TV Under $2,000' category.
 Also, the LG C3 OLED replaced the now unavailable LG C2 OLED as the 'Best Upper Mid-Range TV Under $2,000'.

 Our recommendations above are what we think are currently the best TVs under $2,000 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $2,000.
-Be careful to not get too caught up in the details.
-While no TV is perfect, most TVs are great enough to please almost everyone and the differences are often not noticeable unless you really look for them.
+If you would like to do the work of choosing yourself, here is the list of all our TV reviews.
+Be careful not to get too caught up in the details.
+While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.